 There are a number of treatments for OAB, and researchers are studying more in clinical trials.

 If you have symptoms of more than one type of incontinence, it's likely that you'll need more than one treatment, Brubaker says.
 "And incontinence is also a chronic condition that tends to get worse as people age.
 This means we need a lot of options."

 You may have already tried many of the most common urinary incontinence treatments -- medications, Kegel exercises, and bladder retraining.
 If you're still frustrated by overactive bladder or other continence problems that won't let up or go away, you might want to learn more about other OAB treatment options.

-Medications for OAB
+Behavioral Therapies for OAB

 Some people with urinary incontinence may get relief by making simple changes to their lives and that's what experts recommend trying first.

 If you have stress incontinence, for instance, in which you leak urine when you cough, sneeze, or laugh, your doctor may tell you to limit how much you drink.

 If you have urge incontinence, in which you get the sudden urge to urinate and can't always make it to the bathroom in time, your doctor may tell you to avoid spicy foods, caffeine, and carbonated drinks, because they can irritate the bladder and make the problem worse.

 Exercises to strengthen the pelvic floor muscles, known as Kegels, can help people with stress incontinence.
 Kegels can also help people with urge incontinence.
 Sometimes, Kegels are combined with biofeedback techniques to help you know if you are doing the exercises properly.

 For urge incontinence, bladder training, sometimes called bladder retraining, can also help.
 This involves gradually increasing the interval time between trips to the bathroom, working up to longer and longer intervals between bathroom stops.